-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 Self-destruction is the other extreme.
 Companies in this category engage in preemptive capitulation, spooked by China’s techno-nationalism.
 More than a few U.S. multinationals have handed control or significant portions of their business to Chinese competitors.
 Chinese officials have been known to forcefully instruct foreign executives to follow the example of IBM, CISCO, HP, and others who have worked out a variety of licensing agreements and equity sales deals with SOE competitors.
 Each of these companies has done so for their own internal and competitive reasons.
 Nonetheless, Chinese bureaucrats hope that intimidation and some name-dropping will inspire others to capitulate.

-China needs a deal, and so does the United States
+China needs a deal and so does the United States

 Despite America’s infatuation with the notion that free markets always win, the truth is that a combination of mercantilism, protectionism, industrial planning, and markets have built every successful national economy.
 America’s current celebrated Broadway hero, our first U.S. Treasury Secretary Alexander Hamilton, in 1791 laid out some basic rules that foreshadow China’s policies of the last couple of decades.
 In his 1791 report to Congress, Hamilton proposed protective tariffs, import bans, subsidies for encouraged industries, export bans on key raw materials, prizes and patents for inventions, the regulation of product standards, and the development of infrastructure for finance and transportation.
-This basic blueprint lasted in the U.S. for about the next 150 years.
+This basic blueprint lasted in the United States for about the next 150 years.
 Many others, including the Asian Tiger economies and Japan followed this path.
 China got its start in 1994 with the “Outline for Industrial Policy” that copied many of Japan’s protectionist policies and designated electronics, machinery, petrochemicals, automobiles, and construction as pillar industries.

 So we have no reason to demonize China.
 Perhaps we should even congratulate China on its masterful performance.
 The country has gone down a well-worn path.
 But current Chinese policies are at the end of the road.
 China’s market and its industrial machine are now so mighty that protectionism and mercantilism amount to a form of global economic warfare.

 How do we make a U.S.-China deal?
 China needs outward investment to gain the technology and know-how to modernize and diversify the country’s industrial and financial assets.
-The U.S. needs to protect the country’s technology base and rebuild our industrial base.
+The United States needs to protect the country’s technology base and rebuild our industrial base.
 Both sides are focused on jobs.

 Our economies are deeply intertwined.
 China is the U.S.’s third largest trading partner and fastest growing export market after Canada and Mexico.
 American exports to China have almost doubled while Obama has been in office.
 China is also our most important counterpart in addressing global threats such as climate change, North Korea, and Middle East turmoil.
-America has to acknowledge and accept that China is on its way to building a global economic, political, and military footprint to rival the U.S. But even there we have shared interests.
+America has to acknowledge and accept that China is on its way to building a global economic, political, and military footprint to rival the United States.
+But even there we have shared interests.
 Both countries value trade for its economic importance, global freedom of navigation, and protection of citizens and assets abroad.

 The Communist Party is as vulnerable as it is formidable.
-China’s authoritarian system will crush anybody who challenges the Party or makes the system look bad.
+China’s authoritarian system will crush anybody who challenges the party or makes the system look bad.
 But the leadership also runs scared of its own population, which has incredibly high expectations after experiencing decades of exponential growth.

 Control in China involves balancing repression and reward.
 So far, Xi has been focused on repression and instilling fear.
 But he needs to bolster his legitimacy through jobs and improving living standards.